Hyperbolic embedding of infinite-dimensional convex bodies: Malliavin calculus and intrinsic volumes

 \subsection{Convex bodies and support functions.}

-This section mainly concerns the following question: \emph{given a function in Sobolev space $\mathbb{D}^{1,2}$, how can one tell whether it is the support function of a GB convex body in $\mathcal{H}$?}
+This section mainly concerns the following question: \emph{given a function in the Sobolev space $\mathbb{D}^{1,2}$, how can one tell whether it is the support function of a GB convex body in $\mathcal{H}$?}

-In finite dimensions, the support function of a convex body is a function $\mathbb{R}^d\to\mathbb{R}$ that is convex, positively homogeneous and semi-lower continuous.
+In finite dimension, the support function of a convex body is a function $\mathbb{R}^d\to\mathbb{R}$ that is convex, positively homogeneous and semi-lower continuous.
 Moreover, each of such functions uniquely define a convex body in $\mathbb{R}^d$ by